Reviews You Can Rely On

 Water Resistance

 It's no secret dry feet provide more comfort and warmth than wet ones.
 Moisture and water in the footbed also increase the likelihood of blisters.
-The trade-off for solid waterproofing is lower breathability, warmer feet, and a higher price tag.
-Most of the shoes we reviewed have waterproof liners except for the Columbia Crestwood, Keen Zionic Speed, Vasque Juxt, and Hoka Speedgoat 6.
+Often, waterproofing makes hiking shoes less breathable and, therefore, warmer.
+Plus, the waterproof linings tend to increase the price of the shoe.
+Most of the shoes we reviewed have waterproof liners except for the Columbia Crestwood, Merrell Moab Speed 2 and Moab 3, and the Hoka Speedgoat 6.
+If you hike somewhere that doesn't get much precipitation or spring runoff, a non-waterproof shoe might be best for you.

 Hoka Anacapa 2 Low GTXGORE-TEX Invisible Fit